LukeCGG/MovingPlatformsAnimatedEASY/README.md

 Want to make a 2D moving platform in Godot?
 YouTube tutorials too hard and restricting?
 You've come to the right place, it's never been more simple!
 - Tested on Godot 4.3 (But probably works on older and newer versions) -

+Now with Rotation! - 1.9+

 1. Start by dropping the Platform scene into your Level
 2. Right click it in the scene tree
 3. Select Editable Children
-4. Move the Marker2D and Boom!
+4. Relocate the Marker2D and Boom!
 Moving Platforms!

 FOR JUST PLATFORMS
 - Platforms by default are set to "Auto", this mean that they will start moving when the level is loaded.